smaht-dac/submitr/docs/source/usage.rst

 Once you have finished installing this library into your virtual environment, you should have access to the ``submit-metadata-bundle`` command.
-There are 2 types of submissions: accessioning (new cases) and family history (pedigrees) which both use the ``submit-metadata-bundle`` command.
+There are two types of submissions: accessioning (new cases) and family history (pedigrees) which both use the ``submit-metadata-bundle`` command.

 Formatting Files for Submission